sbshah97/Old-Blog/_posts/2017-02-17-introduction-to-git.markdown

 ---
 layout: post
 title: "Introduction to Git and GitHub - Part I"
-description: "How to start using Git for projects"
+description: "How to start using Git for your projects"
 tags: ["Git","GitHub"]
 ---